cambronjay/enterprise-angular-generator/README.md

 I will continue to add generators to this module and keep it updated.
 If you have ideas let me know!
 These generators are based on a unique folder structure and utilize fuctional programming.

+***These generators are meant to be used with my [Angular for Enterprise Template](https://github.com/cambronjay/enterprise-angular-template)

 Main App Files: `src/app`

 Lazy Loaded Screens/Components : `src/screens`